ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-using-overlays.md

 * Width and Height: Indicate a width and height for the widget.
 This will determine the scale of the widget.

+* Frame Rate: By default, the widget's contents will update 30 times per second.
+You may wish to decrease it for performance reasons.

+* High-Resolution Mode: Activate high resolution mode for more fine detail in your widget.
+This is good for showing websites, but may result in slower updating for widgets that include animations.

 * Fill Entire Frame: This checkbox will make the widget fill the entire broadcast area.
 When using this option, the overlay cannot be resized or moved around like a normal overlay.

 * Keep Running: This checkbox will keep the widget running even after hiding the Overlay or leaving the Overlay's Scene.
 This is helpful for Overlays that shouldn't be reloaded or that take a while to load up.
 However setting this should be used judiciously as once loaded, the widget will remain running in the background until the Ecamm Live app quits.

-* Frame Rate: By default, the widget's contents will update 15 times per second.
-You may wish to increase the frame rate if more frequent updating is needed, or decrease it for performance reasons.

 ![Figure\: Widget Editor](/assets/img/widgets.png "Widget Overlay Editor")